valeriirivne/create-post-auth-page/README.md

-In this project I migrated from the XAMMP Apache distribution to docker platform (ourmainapp -the name of database inside my local computer)!!!
+In this project I migrated from the XAMMP Apache distribution to docker platform (ourlaravelapp -the name of database inside my local computer)!!!

 -   docker pull mysql
 -   docker-compose up -d